The 20% Project for Schools – A Modest Proposal, by Derry Hannam

 The process of programme negotiation and creation was in itself an education with staff, students, parents, and other stakeholders such as local sports groups learning to listen to, and learn from and about each other, often for the first time.
 Relationships were transformed with much use of first names.

-At the point where I left the school to become an inspector the idea was being discussed of having an ‘activities week’ every term – which would have represented about 8% of annual curriculum time.
+At the point where I left the school to become an inspector, the idea was being discussed of having an ‘activities week’ every term – which would have represented about 8% of annual curriculum time.
 No-one regarded this as time lost or wasted – far from it.
-Some students previously disengaged from school changed their attitudes entirely.
+Some students previously disengaged from school entirely changed their attitudes both to school and to themselves as learners.

 Parallel to this development and closely associated with it was the emergence of the school as a ‘community school’ with an elected community education council, commonly chaired by an older student.
 A ‘community fair’ took place at which the myriad community organisations in the rural town of five thousand opened themselves up to the school, and the school opened up its resources to the town’s organisations.

-Each benefitted enormously and a number of entirely new organisations emerged such as a community newspaper co-edited by adults and students, and a community orchestra with some 60 players aged 8 to 80.
+Each benefitted enormously and a number of entirely new organisations emerged; such as a community newspaper co-edited by adults and students which, as I write 30 years later, has just published its 200th edition; and a community orchestra with some 60 players aged 8 to 80.
 At the same time some normal school lessons became open to adult students of any age and part-time flexi-schooling was explored for the first time at the request of some home educating families.

 The school was close to an internationally famous motor racing circuit and, as well as the more conventional musical and sporting electives, with the assistance of some parents, one mixed age group actually built a working racing car.